 The corporate governance section of the website is to include the company's current articles of association, along with any other information required by the Code.
-It is also to include information regarding:
+2930 It is also to include information regarding:

-- members of the board, the chief executive officer and the company auditor, $^{\rm 36}$ and - the company's instructions to the nomination committee. - 10.4 Companies which are legally required to publish a sustainability report and companies which voluntarily publish such a report are to make available on their websites the ten most recent years' sustainability reports, along with that part of the auditor's report which covers the sustainability report or the auditor's written statement on the sustainability report. - 10.5 The remuneration report is to contain a reference to where in the company's annual report the information required by chapter 5, sections 40-44 of the Annual Accounts Act (1995:1554) is to be found. - 10.6 The remuneration report is to contain a summary description of each outstanding share and share-price related incentive programme and any such programme that was completed during the year.
+- members of the board, the chief executive officer and the company auditor; 3931 and - the company's instructions to the nomination committee.
+3432

+10.4 Companies which are legally required to publish a sustainability report and companies which voluntarily publish such a report are to make available on their websites the ten most recent years' sustainability reports, along with that part of the auditor's written statements regarding the sustainability reports or the sections of the auditor's reports which cover the sustainability reports the auditor's report which covers the sustainability report or the auditor's written statement on the sustainability report.
+3233

-- See the second and seventh points in the first paragraph of rule 10.2 regarding information on members of the board and the chief executive officer. - If the instructions to the nomination committee are only to be found in the minutes of the annual general meeting, the information may state this. - The requirement concerning auditor review of the sustainability report if it is included in the management report is contained in chapter 9, sections 31 and 38 of the Companies Act (2005:551).
+- 2029 See 1.1, 2.5 and 2.6. - 2390 See the second and seventh points in the first paragraph of rule 10.2 regarding information on members of the board and the chief executive officer. - if the instructions to the nomination committee are only to be found in the minutes of the annual general meeting, the information may state this. - The requirement concerning auditor review of the sustainability report if it is included in the management report is contained in chapter 9, sections 31 and 38 a of the Companies Act (2005:551).
 The requirement concerning auditor review if the sustainability report is published separately from the annual report is contained in chapter 6, section 14 and chapter 7, section 31c of the Annual Accounts Act (1995:1554).